jlh040/Nutrition-Visualizer-Capstone-2/README.md

 ## Goal:

-- The goal of this application is to help users bulk up or slim down in order to craft their summer body.
+- The goal of this application is to help users bulk up or slim down in order to craft their summer body, by providing nutritional data.

 ## Demographics: